AhmadyarRashid/Boillerplate-ReactNative-NativeBase-Redux-I18n/README.md

 react-native run-ios
 ```

-We will prefer to generate signed apk using android studio for android .apk and xcode for iOS .ipa file.
+We will prefer to generate signed apk using android studio for android and xcode for iOS .ipa file.

 ## License

-USC
+MEO